xbello/igv-control/README.md

     $ python guimode.py

 Dismiss any message saying that IGV was not detected.
-Something like the following windows should appear:
+Something like the following window should appear:

 ![Window Sample](img/simple_gui.png)